Academy College logo

 Key Highlights

-• Founded in 1751 by Benjamin Franklin, emphasizing modern languages and science over classical studies.
+• Co-founded by Benjamin Franklin, who emphasized modern languages and science.

-• Educated an impressive 21 members of the Continental Congress.
+• Graduated 21 members of the Continental Congress.

-• Associated with 9 signers of the Declaration of Independence (alumni or trustees).
+• Educated 9 signers of the Declaration of Independence (alumni or trustees).

-• Established the Medical School of the College of Philadelphia in 1765, the first medical school in North America.
+• Established North America's first medical school in 1765: the Medical School of the College of Philadelphia.

 Timeline